vsummet/mat310_scrummage_master/syllabus.md

 constantly re-evaluating your choices to make the class an ever-evolving, ever-improving learning experience.

-As such, the course content will be broken into 7 sprints.
-Each sprint is one two-week unit of material, with a problem set or project, quiz, and Scrumage grade.
+As such, the course content will be broken into 6-7 sprints.
+Each sprint is one (approximately) two-week unit of material, with a problem set or project, quiz, and Scrumage grade.
 The Scrumage grade reflects your participation in meetings, use of the Scrum board, completing retrospectives, and being a valuable team member.

 Your grade will be determined by:
-* 7 sprint deliverables: 35%
+* Sprint deliverables: 35%
-* 7 quizzes: 35%
+* Individual quizzes: 35%
-* 7 Scrumage grades: 15%
+* Scrumage grades: 15%
 * Final Exam: 15%

 Letter grades: